-Real-time OEE IoT solution: understand and improve output in real-time.
+Real-time OEE solution: understand + improve output in real-time.

-Overall Equipment Effectiveness (OEE) measures the six big causes of lost production, providing organizations with an overall measure of asset utilization.
+Overall Equipment Effectiveness (OEE) measures the six big causes of lost production, providing organisations with an overall measure of asset utilisation.
 The problem is, measuring OEE accurately, consistently and at any given moment can be incredibly difficult for manufacturers.

-That’s why Rayven came together with the client’s continuous improvement team to implement a Real-time OEE IoT solution (built on our Dynamix integrated data, AI + IoT platform), to monitor their OEE in real-time, providing a custom view for the causes of loss and web tools for the people on the factory floor to enter the reasons for downtime.
+That’s why Rayven came together with the client’s continuous improvement team to implement a Real-time OEE solution (built on our Rayven Platform), to monitor their OEE in real-time, providing a custom view for the causes of loss and web tools for the people on the factory floor to enter the reasons for downtime.
 This would enable them to establish an accurate OEE baseline calculation, and then identify and implement both reactive and proactive enhancements, fast.

 - Hourly and daily targets